Last updated: August 05, 2021

 Checking-In - The Patient Kiosk allows patients to enter their names alerting you of their arrival for the appointment.
 The system automatically queues your patients according to their scheduled appointments and times of arrival.

 Printing - Kiosks that offer billing functionality should include receipt and standard size printers integrated within the hardware device.

-Patient Records - The Patient Kiosk should provide patients access to their medical history forms so they may fill them out if they are a new patient or update them.
-Some kiosks also feature integration with your existing EHR software allowing automatic access to patient records when they check-in.
+Patient Records - The Patient Kiosk should provide patients access to their medical history forms so they may fill them out if they are new patients or update them.
+Some kiosks also feature integration with your existing EHR software allowing automatic access to patient records when they check in.

 Checking-Out - The check-in Kiosks should feature options to manage wrap-up tasks, such as appointment scheduling, payments, etc.

 Maps or Wayfinding - Patient Kiosks offer maps of your facility to help patients with wayfinding within the building.

 Image Scanning - The Patient Kiosk must allow the patient to scan their documents or images that they want to keep on their files, such as Identification Card, Insurance Information, etc.